VCityTeam/UD-SV/Doc/Devel/Needs/Need020.md

 # Need 020: manage ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) [extended documents](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Definitions.md#extended-document)

 BREAK DOWN THIS NEED INTO 3 sub-needs
- 1. offer a placeholder (database)
+ 1. offer a placeholder (database): have this issue  https://github.com/MEPP-team/RICT/issues/35 point to it.
- 2. offer an web based API for accessing: this requires defining the exchange format (e.g. CZML).
+ 2. offer an web based API for accessing: this requires defining the exchange format (e.g. CZML): have this issue https://github.com/MEPP-team/RICT/issues/37 point to it
- 3. realize the UDV integration of such information (using the above API) Relate this need to [need12](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need012.md)
+ 3. realize the UDV integration of such information (using the above API): have this issue https://github.com/MEPP-team/RICT/issues/36 point to it.
+ Relate this need to [need12](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need012.md)